IV. SUPPLIER SELECTION AND SOLICITATIONS

 All contracts, vendor agreements, software license and other documents containing terms and conditions binding The University of Arizona require the approval and signature of the University Contracting Office, or a Buyer.
 If these documents are signed without proper authority, both legal and financial difficulties can result for you, your department, and the University.

-If you have questions regarding this requirement please call the Contracting Office at 626-3919.
+If you have questions regarding this requirement please call the Contracting Office [INTERNAL PAGE] at 626-3919.

-Regardless of the dollar amount, when a University-wide contract or Strategic Alliance exists, first consideration in filling a department’s/unit’s need should be given to products/services covered by the contract.
+Regardless of the dollar amount, when a University-Wide Contract [INTERNAL PAGE] exists, first consideration in filling a department’s/unit’s need should be given to products/services covered by the contract.
 These contracts fulfill all requirements covered under University, Federal and State regulations.

 No department/unit will be required to utilize a product/service that does not meet its need.
-However, whenever it is deemed necessary to deviate from a University-wide contract or Strategic Alliance, a valid justification is required.
+However, whenever it is deemed necessary to deviate from a University-wide contract, a valid justification is required.
 Reasons which constitute a valid justification include but are not limited to: availability, delivery time, quality, continuity and price.

 The above validation requirement is predicated on the fact that in order to meet its legal obligations the University must have a rationale for purchases outside these arrangements.
 That process is outlined below:

-- When a University-wide contract or Strategic Alliance product/service will not satisfy the department's/unit's need, and a purchase is being made in accordance with the Financial Policies and Procedures - Policy 9.18 (Small Dollar/Direct Purchase Procedures), the written documentation providing the justification for deviation from a University-wide contract or Strategic Alliance is the responsibility of the end user.
+- When a University-wide contract product/service will not satisfy the department's/unit's need, and a purchase is being made in accordance with the Financial Services Manual - Policy 9.18 (Small Dollar/Direct Purchase Procedures), the written documentation providing the justification for deviation from a University-wide contract is the responsibility of the end user.
 Documentation shall be maintained with the transaction records in the department's/unit's files.
 For PCard transactions, the written documentation will be maintained in the department's/unit's files, while the transaction documentation is stored as imaged documents in ISW.

-- When a transaction involving a purchase is outside of an existing University-wide contract or Strategic Alliance and is submitted by the unit to Purchasing for processing (regardless of dollar amount) a written explanation and request to the Procurement Officer, or designee, must be submitted with the requisition.
+- When a transaction involving a purchase is outside of an existing University-wide contract is submitted by the unit to Purchasing for processing (regardless of dollar amount) a written explanation and request to the Procurement Officer, or designee, must be submitted with the requisition.

-As required by Arizona Revised Statute § 41-4401 the University is prohibited, after September 30, 2008, from awarding a contract to any Contractor, or whose Subcontractors fail, to comply with A.R.S. § 23-214, subsection A. Therefore, prior to award of all Contracts with an aggregate cost of $50,000, or more, for Services; Construction or Maintenance of any Structure, Building or Transportation Facility; or improvements to Real Property the Contractor will be required to sign a Legal Workers Certification form verifying they, and their Subcontractors, comply with A.R.S. § 23-214, subsection A.
+As required by Arizona Revised Statute § 41-4401 the University is prohibited, after September 30, 2008, from awarding a contract to any Contractor, or whose Subcontractors fail, to comply with A.R.S. § 23-214, subsection A. Therefore, prior to award of all Contracts with an aggregate cost of $100,000, or more, for Services; Construction or Maintenance of any Structure, Building or Transportation Facility; or improvements to Real Property the Contractor will be required to sign a Legal Workers Certification form [FORM PDF INTERNAL]verifying they, and their Subcontractors, comply with A.R.S. § 23-214, subsection A.

 The certification will normally be obtained from the vendor through the bid or proposal solicitation process.
 In the event of a Sole Source or Emergency procurement, where a solicitation may not be issued, the vendor must complete the certification before an award may be made by the University.